BlogChoosing the Right Care

 The Role of Cognitive Impairment

-Decision-making ability can decline gradually.
+In most cases, decision-making ability can decline gradually.
 A person with early dementia may still have legal capacity to make decisions — but that capacity can diminish over time.
+Recognizing early signs of dementia can help families prepare for these changes.

 • Whether your parent understands the risks of their current situation